jaclynbrothers/eloquent-javascript-coding-exercises/README.md

-# Eloquent JavaScript
+# Eloquent JavaScript Coding Exercises
-This is a collection of the different exercises from Chapter 1-4 of Eloquent JavaScript.
+This is a collection of the different exercises from Chapter 1-4 of Eloquent JavaScript, 3rd Edition.
 The following topics were covered:
 1. Values, Types, and Operators
 2. Program Structure
 3. Functions